|Platform Win, Mac||Publisher Riot Games||Developer Riot Games||Release Date 2009-10-27|

 Pro teams you root for?

-5 replies latest reply about 1 year ago by Moofey
+5 replies latest reply over 1 year ago by Moofey

 17 replies latest reply over 1 year ago by Bereik